 International students are required to enroll in the college-sponsored plan.
 Exceptions to this policy are rare and are only considered if the international student has a current U.S. based plan or a plan from their home country that meets or exceeds the Elgin Community College international student insurance plan.
-Exceptions must be approved by the college’s Principal Designated School Official and Risk Manager.
+Exceptions must be approved by the college’s Principal Designated School Official/Director of International Education and Programs, and Risk Manager.

 Insurance premiums will be determined and communicated by March for the following academic year.

 The health insurance charge does not qualify for a payment plan.

 Students are responsible for payment of the fees by the due date, as noted in this document based on the student’s status.
 Payments should be made at the Student Accounts Office or online through AccessECC or FlyWire by peerTransfer (www.flywire.com).